arthepsy/pan-globalprotect-okta/README.md

 ## known issues

-If `openconnect` returns with `ioctl` error, then this version has a bug, which requires to prefix stdin input with a newline.
-Set `bug.nl=1` in configuration file to work-around this issue.

-If `openconnect` returns with `fgets (stdin): Resource temporarily unavailable` error, then this version has a bug, which requires to prefix stdin input with a username.
-Set `bug.username=1` in configuration file to work-around this issue.
+If `openconnect` returns with `ioctl` or `fgets (stdin): Resource temporarily unavailable` error, then this `openconnect` version requires different `openconnect_fmt` than detected or manually specified.
+Run `openconnect` manually and paste line-by-line required options.